-The Center for Cell Circuits, a Center of Excellence in Genomic Science (CEGS) at the Broad Institute, is hosting its annual Computational Genomics Workshop on September 19 and 20, 2019.
-The workshop is focused on bringing together researchers from outside of the Center to learn computational tools developed for the analysis of genome-scale data at multiple levels (RNA-seq, ChIP-seq, and proteomics) and to reconstruct cell circuits models from these large-scale data sets.
+The Center for Cell Circuits, a Center of Excellence in Genomic Science (CEGS) at the Broad Institute, hosted its annual Computational Genomics Workshop on September 19 and 20, 2019.
+The workshop focused on bringing together researchers from outside of the Center to learn computational tools developed for the analysis of genome-scale data at multiple levels (RNA-seq, ChIP-seq, and proteomics) and to reconstruct cell circuits models from these large-scale data sets.

-The first day of the workshop will be a lecture series followed by a second day of hands-on training to learn the analytical pipelines.
-The lecture series will focus on RNA-seq methods and data assembly, alignment, and analysis, single cell RNA-seq genomics, ChIP-seq experimental and computational methods, CRISPRs and their use in genome editing, and proteomics.
-On day two, attendees will split their time participating in a single cell RNA-seq data analysis training and partaking in a FireCloud training.
+The first day of the workshop was a series of lecture followed by a second day of hands-on training to learn the analytical pipelines.
+The lecture series focused on RNA-seq methods and data assembly, alignment, and analysis, single cell RNA-seq genomics, ChIP-seq experimental and computational methods, and proteomics.
+On day two, attendees split their time participating in a single cell RNA-seq data analysis training and partaking in a Terra training.

 This free workshop is open to everyone and will be hosted at the Broad Institute’s 415 Main Street and 75 Ames Street locations in Kendall Square.
-Registration is now open.
-Click here to register early as space is limited.
+Registration is now closed.

 Travel grants are available for students and postdocs traveling from out-of-state.
-To apply for a travel grant, please send a letter of support from your current supervisor to firstname.lastname@example.org by Friday, July 26, 2019.
+To apply for a travel grant for the September 2020 event, please send a letter of support from your current supervisor to firstname.lastname@example.org by Friday, July 24, 2020.

 For any questions regarding this workshop or registration, contact email@example.com.